-The student's attendance record for an event will be available for review on C-N Connect within 24 hours.
-The student is responsible for checking his/her attendance and reporting in person with C-N ID any discrepancy to the Campus Ministries Office within seven (7) days of the event.
-After seven days, credit may not be earned.
-A printable CLW schedule of events is located on the C-N website (www.cn.edu/clw-CLW Schedule) and the EagleNet Announcement Board.
+CLW events can be viewed on the university calendar labeled CLW or in the campus ministries page.
 A monthly calendar is also available online at the university site (click on Events, CLW, and individual listings of CLW events for more details).
 Students should check regularly for updates to the schedule, which is subject to change periodically.